 I couldn’t help thinking about Paul.
 He was the chief of sinners, yet he was used tremendously by God.
 He was the apostle to the Gentiles.
 Then I thought of Moses.
 We know he was the man who led the Israelites out of Egypt into the Promised Land, but he did not start that way.
 He started as a murderer who fled Egypt because he was afraid he was going to be killed for having committed a homicide.
 He was a Jew!
 They made Jews slaves in that day.
 He was insignificant and unimportant at that point.

 Or how about the donkey that spoke to a prophet?
-Talk about using something unimportant, dumb and stupid to speak to a prophet to make an important point for God!
 God used a donkey!
 How did the prophet feel?
 How about Joseph?
 He started as a slave who was later falsely accused of attempted rape, and God used him tremendously.
 How about Gideon’s troops?
 I have always loved the account of the victory won by Gideon’s troops.
 Do you remember how Gideon prepared his men for battle?
 God told Gideon to pick some men and then some of them were eliminated who failed a test given by God.
 Then God eliminated more through another test and the process continued until God removed all the good men.
 Only the poorer quality soldiers were left.
 God picked the least prepared soldiers to fight for Israel and they won.
 What did God do?
 God used the unimportant and those whom we would reject.
 God will use you if you are humble.

 I am reminded of 2 Corinthians 12:9.
 Paul said,